Some key UN Women partners include the following:

-The Rockefeller Foundation supported UN Women in assisting grass-roots women to participate in the Rio+20 global conference on sustainable development.
+The Rockefeller Foundation supported UN Women by providing funding for grass-roots women to participate in the Rio+20 global conference on sustainable development.
 The initiative aimed at ensuring rural women‘s voices were heard and their concerns reflected in the international agreement negotiated at the conference.
-The foundation also made an important contribution to the Rural Women Feed Africa programme, which seeks to enhance rural women’s food security by improving their access to resources, markets, finance and technology.
+The foundation also made an important funding contribution to the Rural Women Feed Africa programme, which seeks to enhance rural women’s food security by improving their access to resources, markets, finance and technology.

 Tag Heuer: ‘A Commitment to Benefit UN Women’ with Cameron Diaz

-Tag Heuer and Cameron Diaz joined forces in support of UN Women, through an international campaign to raise awareness, along with a commitment to raise funds for UN Women’s gender equality and women’s economic empowerment programs, globally.
+Tag Heuer and Cameron Diaz joined forces in support of UN Women, through an international campaign to raise awareness and funding for UN Women’s global work on gender equality and women’s economic empowerment.
 Tag Heuer has signed a CEO Statement of Support for UN Women and the Global Compact Women’s Empowerment Principles.

 The UNHATE Foundation

-The UNHATE Foundation is supporting UN Women’s safe cities project in Kigali through a youth song competition entitled “Sing YES to a City Free of Violence against Women and Girls.
+The UNHATE Foundation is funding UN Women’s Safe Cities project in Kigali through a youth song competition entitled “Sing YES to a City Free of Violence against Women and Girls.
 The project’s specific objective is to use a song competition as a tool to engage young people in a transformative creative activity.
 This is aimed at changing social norms that view violence against women and girls as a “normal” part of life.
-The UNHATE Foundation also supports “Orange Day” on the 25th of every month.
+The UNHATE Foundation also provided funding for “Orange Day” on the 25th of every month.
 In support of the call from the UN Secretary-General’s UNiTE to End Violence against Women campaign, the UNHATE Foundation launched a digital action by broadcasting a specially created image and message on various social media platforms, as part of the 16 Days to end violence against women, from 25 November to 10 December 2013.

 The William and Flora Hewlett Foundation